UCLA-MDSH/ucla-mdsh.github.io/pages/FAQ.md

 **Q**: What is the admission rate of the MDSH program?\
 **A**: Program statistics, including admission rate, are published by [UCLA Graduate Division](https://grad.ucla.edu/programs/school-of-public-health/biostatistics-department/data-science-in-health/).

+**Q**: May I apply to more than one graduate program at UCLA?\
+**A**: No. University regulations permit an applicant to apply to one major only.
+This policy applies across schools and departments within UCLA.

 ### International Students: Visas and Admissions

 **Q**: What type of Visa can international students receive? \